Customer Engagement

 7-Step Sequence for Onboarding Emails

 While talking about features and benefits, don’t forget to remind your clients that their trial ends soon.
 This doesn’t exactly fall under the category of the SaaS client onboarding process, but it’s an important email nonetheless.
-Create some sense of the urgency for your clients and try to hurry them up into the purchase.
+Create some sense of urgency for your clients and try to hurry them up into the purchase.

 Welcome email by The Hustle